Creating an in-app message

 Always preview and test your message before sending.

-Step 5: Build the Remainder of Your Campaign or Canvas
+Step 7: Build the remainder of your campaign or Canvas

-Build the remainder of your campaign or Canvas, see the sections below for further details on how to best utilize our tools to build in-app messages.
+Build the remainder of your campaign; see the following sections for further guidance on how to best use our tools to build in-app messages.

-In-app message delivery is entirely based off of of the following action triggers:
+In-app message delivery is entirely based on the following action triggers:

 - Making a purchase

 - Opening the app/webpage

 - Performing a custom event (only works with events sent via the SDK)